-Predator is able to discover or prove absence of various kinds of memory safety errors, including various forms of illegal dereferences (null dereferences, dereferences of freed or unallocated memory, out-of-bound dereferences), illegal free operations (double free operations, freeing non-heap objects), as well as memory leakage.
+ing whether reachability of allocated objects from program variables depend on the collected addresses.
 Moreover, Predator also uses the fact that SMGs allow for easy checking whether a given pair of memory areas overlap.
 Indeed, if both of them are inside of two distinct valid regions, they have no overlaps, and if both of them are inside the same region, one can simply check their offset ranges for intersection.
-Such checks are used for reporting invalid uses of memory or the C-language assignment, which expose undefined behavior if the destination and source memory areas (partially) overlap with each other.
+Such checks are used for reporting invalid uses of memopy or the C-language assignment, which expose undefined behavior if the destination and source memory areas (partially) overlap with each other.